Mohun Bagan Super Giant

-Mohun Bagan SG, commonly referred to as Mohun Bagan, is an Indian professional football club based in Kolkata, West Bengal.
-Founded in 1889, it is one of the oldest football clubs in Asia.
-The club competes in the Indian Super League, the top tier of Indian football league system.
-Mohun Bagan is the most successful club in India winning a record cumulative number of 265 trophies in their 135 years of existence.They have won more than 5000 matches in their football history, which is highest for an Asian club.
-The club is most notable for its victory over the East Yorkshire Regiment in the 1911 IFA Shield final, when its players played barefooted.
-This victory made Mohun Bagan the first all-Indian club to win championship over a British club and was a major moment during India's push for independence.
+Mohun Bagan Super Giant, commonly referred to as Mohun Bagan (/bn/), is an Indian professional football club based in Kolkata, West Bengal.
+Founded on 15 August 1889, it is one of the oldest football clubs in Asia.
+The club competes in the Indian Super League, the top tier of the Indian football league system.
+They are the most successful club in India and one of the most successful in Asia, winning a record cumulative number of 266 trophies.
+They have won more than 5,000 matches in their football history, which is the highest by an Asian club.
+The club's first notable victory came against the East Yorkshire Regiment in the 1911 IFA Shield final, when its players played barefooted.
+This victory made Mohun Bagan the first all-Indian club to win championship over a British club, and was a major moment during India's push for independence.

 The club was founded as Mohun Bagan Sporting Club in 1889, which was later changed to Mohun Bagan Athletic Club and often shortened to just Mohun Bagan.
-From 1998 to 2015 the club took on the name McDowell Mohun Bagan due to sponsorship reasons.
-In 2017 Mohun Bagan Football Club (India) Pvt Ltd was created as the legal footballing entity of Mohun Bagan Athletic Club.
-On 16 January 2020, it was announced that the RPSG Group (KGSPL), the owners of ATK FC, along with former cricketer Sourav Ganguly and businessmen Utsav Parekh, acquired an 80% stake in Mohun Bagan Football Club (India) Pvt Ltd. ATK FC was officially disbanded on 1 July 2020, and Mohun Bagan entered the Indian Super League in the 2020-21 season with the name ATK Mohun Bagan FC.
-In 2023, after severe protests from the Mohun Bagan supporters all around, KGSPL removed the term "ATK" and changed the name to Mohun Bagan Super Giant.
+From 1998 to 2015, the club took on the name McDowell Mohun Bagan due to sponsorship reasons.
+In 2017, Mohun Bagan Football Club (India) Pvt Ltd was created as the legal footballing entity of Mohun Bagan Athletic Club.
+On 16 January 2020, it was announced that the RPSG Group (KGSPL), the owners of ATK FC, along with former cricketer Sourav Ganguly and businessmen Utsav Parekh, acquired an 80% stake in Mohun Bagan Football Club (India) Pvt Ltd. ATK FC was officially disbanded on 1 July 2020, and Mohun Bagan entered the Indian Super League in the 2020–21 season with the name ATK Mohun Bagan FC.
+In 2023, after severe protests from the Mohun Bagan supporters all around, KGSPL removed the term ATK and changed the name to Mohun Bagan Super Giant.